-The HIP4080A is a member of the HIP408x family of High Frequency H-Bridge Driver ICs.
-A simplified application diagram of the HIP4080A IC is shown in Figure 1.
-The HIP408x family of H-Bridge driver ICs provide the ability to operate from 10VDC to 80VDC busses for driving H-Bridges, whose switch elements are comprised of power N-Channel MOSFETs.
-The HIP408X family, packaged in both 20 Ld DIP and 20 Ld SOIC DIPs, provide peak gate current drive of 2.5A.
-The HIP4080A includes undervoltage protection, which sends a continuous gate turn-off pulse to all gate outputs when the V{DD} voltage falls below a nominal 8.25V.
-The startup sequence of the HIP4080A is initiated when the V{DD} voltage returns above a nominal 8.75V.
+The HIP4081A is a member of the HIP408x family of High Frequency H-Bridge Driver ICs.
+A simplified application diagram of the HIP4081A IC is shown in Figure 1.
+The HIP408x family of H-Bridge driver ICs provide the ability to operate from 10VDC to 80VDC busses for driving H-Bridges, whose switch elements are comprised of power N-channel MOSFETs.
+The HIP408x family, packaged in both 20 pin DIP and 20 pin SOIC DIPs, provide peak gate current drive of 2.5A.
+The HIP4081A includes undervoltage protection, which sends a continuous gate turn-off pulse to all gate outputs when the $V{\mbox{\scriptsize DD}}$ voltage falls below a nominal 8.25V.
+The start-up sequence of the HIP4081A is initiated when the V{DD} voltage returns above a nominal 8.75V.
 Of course, the DIS pin must be in the low state for the IC to be enabled.
 The startup sequence turns on both low side outputs, ALO and BLO, so that the bootstrap capacitors for both sides of the H-bridge can be fully charged.
-During this time the AHO and BHO gate outputs are held low continuously to insure that no shoot-through can occur during the nominal 400ns boot-strap refresh period.
-At the end of the boot strap refresh period the outputs respond normally to the state of the input control signals.
+During this time the AHO and BHO gate outputs are held low continuously to insure that no shoot-through can occur during the nominal 400ns bootstrap refresh period.
+At the end of the bootstrap refresh period the outputs respond normally to the state of the input control signals.

-A combination of bootstrap and charge-pumping techniques is used to power the circuitry which drives the upper halves of the H-Bridge.
+A combination of bootstrap and charge pumping techniques is used to power the circuitry which drives the upper halves of the H-Bridge.
 The bootstrap technique supplies the high instantaneous current needed for turning on the power devices, while the charge pump provides enough current to "maintain" bias voltage on the upper driver sections and MOSFETs.
 Since voltages on the upper bias supply pin "float" along with the source terminals of the upper power switches, the design of this family provides voltage capability for the upper bias supply terminals to 95VDC.

-The HIP4080A can drive lamp loads for automotive and industrial applications as shown in Figure 2.
+The HIP4081A can drive lamp loads for automotive and industrial applications as shown in Figure 2.
 When inductive loads are switched, flyback diodes must be placed around the loads to protect the MOSFET switches.